tbilloud/GateContrib/imaging/ComptonCamera_CCMod_paper/readme.md

 This example shows the simulation of a Compton Camera.

 ## Set-up
-The  camera consists  of two  scintillator crystals (CC_2planes.mac).
+The  camera consists  of two  scintillator crystals (geometry.mac).
 The structure of the camera is not included in this example.
 Only sensitive volumes are included.

 ## CCMod actor:
 A detailed description of the CCMod actor can be found in  https://doi.org/10.1088/1361-6560/ab6529.